Politics, Policy and Government

 Connecting Outcome Measures in Entrepreneurship, Technology, and Science (COMETS) (Ewing Marion Kauffman Foundation and National Bureau of Economic Research)

 COMETS is described as "an integrated database that can trace the links from government investment in R&D through the path of knowledge creation, its transmission and codification, and in many cases to commercial uses yielding a better standard of living and better jobs."
-Version 1.0 focuses on U.S. patents and grants from the National Science Foundation and National Institutes for Health.
 The public-use dataset can be downloaded in STATA or text/csv formats.
 Free registration required.

 Consolidated Federal Funds Report (CFFR) (U.S. Bureau of the Census)